IT Glossary / Networking & Infrastructure

 Using multiple ISPs to maintain connectivity if one provider fails.
 Redundant connections are a core part of WAN failover planning and sit within connectivity management to prevent outages.

-• Gaps in security or reliability because Redundant Internet Connection is not implemented correctly.
+• Projects stall because Redundant Internet Connection is not clearly owned or explained.

 Next step